GeneGulanesJr/virtual-event-starter-kit/README.md

 ### Demo

-The demo is available at https://demo.vercel.events.
-The data recorded or used on the demo may be removed by Vercel at any point.
+The demo is available at https://demo.NT.GG.events.
+The data recorded or used on the demo may be removed by NT.GG at any point.